 TRANSITION & RELATIONSHIP MANAGEMENT

 Seniors will look to bridge their work at AOC to their next phase of life.
 In the classroom at AOC, students will work on completing their academic goals and preparing themselves for their chosen path socially, emotionally, academically, and professionally.
 COC classes will begin to prepare students for their college major and/or career path.
-AOC colleges will encourage students to explore college pathways, develop portfolios, and guide extracurricular choices.
+AOC classes will encourage students to explore college pathways, develop portfolios, and guide extracurricular choices.

 SOLIDIFYING YOUR POST-GRAD PLANS